ory/kratos/internal/httpclient/docs/PublicApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInitializeSelfServiceRegistrationForNativeAppsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInitializeSelfServiceRegistrationWithoutBrowserRequest struct via the builder pattern

 ### Return type